Season Calendar & Events

 What is CECCHETTI?
 Why should my child take Cecchetti?

 Actually, the real question is, “WHO was Cecchetti?”
 Enrico Cecchetti was a master ballet teacher who worked with professional dancers from all over the world.
 He was also a dancer and a choreographer, but he is best known for his methodical approach to making dancers the best technicians and artists they could be.
 In the 1920’s a group of teaching professionals who had the privilege of working with Cecchetti, devised a systematic teaching method for students based on Cecchetti’s theories and his teaching patterns.
 This work developed into the exam system we use today.
 Grades I-IV are student work, and they prepare students for the four professional levels.
 The four professional levels (Elementary, Intermediate, Advanced and Diploma) are comprised of patterns taught by Cecchetti himself.
 In a Cecchetti class, dancers are taught patterns that they eventually perform for two examiners as part of a ballet exam.
 The dancers study technique, artistry and ballet theory in their Cecchetti syllabus classes, and they prepare for an exam approximately every other year.
 WHY SHOULD MY DANCER TAKE A CECCHETTI CLASS?
-We firmly believe that ballet is the foundation for all dance genres.
-Dancers who have a solid ballet background find great success in other disciplines.
+Dancers who have a solid ballet background find great success in other ballet-based disciplines.
 In order to be a serious student of ballet, a MINIMUM of two ballet classes per week is necessary.
 Our Cecchetti syllabus classes offer that second technique class, as well as an opportunity to learn the work of Enrico Cecchetti and to prepare for exams.
 Additionally, once a female student has passed her Grade 1 exam, she is invited to join the PrePointe class.
 (Once in that class, the teacher notifies the dancer when she is ready to begin dancing en pointe.)
 Our teachers are certified through the Cecchetti Council of America to present our dancers for exams.
 The CCA is an internationally recognized organization.
 Students cross paths with other students who study the Method at dance conferences held in the metro area.
 When they add Cecchetti classes to their studies they become part of a legacy that extends across continents and generations of dancers through history.
 From the Cecchetti Council of America Website: “Cecchetti training is a rigorous method which pays careful attention to the laws of anatomy.
 It develops all of the qualities essential to the dancer: balance, poise, strength, elevation, elasticity, “ballon”, etc. It is classic in its purity and clear-cut style.”

 What is LYRICAL/CONTEMPORARY?

 Lyrical is a style of dance that bases its technique off of both ballet and jazz, but it is largely focused on expression and storytelling.
 In lyrical, our dancers connect to the meaning of a song, they find inspiration in the lyrics and translate it into movement.
-It’s generally a softer style of dance, relying on strong ballet lines, jazz skills, and a dancer’s ability to convey different emotions.
+It’s generally a softer style of dance, relying on strong ballet lines, jazz skills, and a dancer’s ability to convey emotion.
 Contemporary dance is also a blend of different styles.
 It builds off of ballet, jazz, and modern dance.
 It also depends deeply on storytelling and expression.
-Contemporary dance is a dynamic style and can take on many different qualities.
-It can be soft like lyrical, or it can take on a stronger and sharper quality, it can even mimic very casual movements that may not be seen as dance.
-Lyrical and Contemporary are very similar styles, and are oftentimes confused with one another.
-Our studio has combined the two styles in one class option because the technical base for each is so similar, and the artist application can easily be manipulated between each style.
+Contemporary dance is a dynamic style and can take on different qualities.
+It can be soft like lyrical, or it can take on a stronger and sharper quality, and it can even mimic casual movements that may not be typically seen as dance.
+Lyrical and Contemporary are somewhat similar styles, and are oftentimes confused with one another.
+Our studio has combined the two styles in one class option because the technical base for each is so similar, and the artistic application can easily be manipulated between each style.
 We want our dancers to experience both styles in this immersive class.